Back to blog

 If you have been doing photography as a hobby, consider legitimizing it either by getting a sole proprietorship license or registering it as a limited liability company (LLC).

 Business tax is calculated annually.
-The option to make quarterly payments exists to avoid a situation where the taxpayer can’t afford to pay the full annual debt.
+Making quarterly payments helps avoid a situation where you cannot afford to pay the full annual debt at once.

-Let’s say you are estimating your tax bill for this year to be $1600.
-It makes more economic sense to pay four installments of $400 across the year than to make one large payment when tax season rolls in, right?
+If you estimate your tax bill for the year to be $1,600, it makes more economic sense to pay four installments of $400 throughout the year rather than one large payment at tax season.

 Still, as per the IRS, any self-employed person with a tax liability of $1000 or more after subtracting federal tax withholdings, is required to complete or file estimated tax payments each quarter.